OpenEuroLLM/training-data-catalogue/hplt/2.0/README.md

-# HPLT Monolingual Datasets Version 2.0
+# HPLT Monolingual Datasets (Version 2.0; of September 2024)

 ## <a id="background">Background</a>

-The HPLT Monolingual Datasets 2.0 were released in September 2024, aiming to provide large volumes of high-quality running text with strong multilingual emphasis.
+The HPLT Monolingual Datasets 2.0 aim to provide large volumes of high-quality running text with strong multilingual emphasis.
 The data construction and preliminary experimental results are described by [Burchell, et al., 2025](https://arxiv.org/abs/2503.10267), to appear in the Proceedings of the Annual Conference of the Association for Computational Linguistics.
 Additional details and download instructions are available from the [HPLT download site](https://hplt-project.org/datasets/v2.0).